-These covers with stamps on them are readily available in any stationary shop near RTO.
-So I would advise you to purchase them from a stationary shop nearby RTO rather than buy them individually from somewhere else.
+These covers with stamps on them are readily available in any stationery shop near RTO.
+So I would advise you to purchase them from a stationery shop nearby RTO rather than buy them individually from somewhere else.

 In the RC cover, you need to write down your present address.
-The RTO will send the new RC (after hypothecation cancellation) along with the originals of insurance, pollution certificate to you in this RC cover.
-Since I am temporarily based in a different address from the one shown in RC, I asked the RTO if I could write the new address instead on the cover.
+The RTO will send the new RC (after hypothecation cancellation) along with the originals of the insurance and pollution certificate to you in this RC cover.
+Since I am temporarily based at a different address from the one shown in RC, I asked the RTO if I could write the new address instead of on the cover.
 They agreed provided I would be there personally to receive the RC.